zoemell/Zoe_BSE_Portfolio/index.md

 libcamera-hello
 ```

 I connected the camera to the pi and needed to test it.
 I typed out this command to test my camera and it turned on and it started working by showing a live feed window of what the camera sees.
 After the camera was working it was time to implement the object detection.
-I followed a tutorial by Sam Westby Tech to download the necessary libraries to get the object detection working.
+I followed a tutorial by Sam Westby Tech to download the necessary libraries to get the object detection working (see resource 2 below).

 ```shell
 mkdir project